 TV Size for Medium Sized Rooms

-We’ve found 55 inch TVs to be the sweet spot for moderately sized living rooms.
+We’ve found 55 inch TVs to be the sweet spot for moderately sized rooms.
 One of our staff writers was gracious enough to provide a picture of their LG 55 inch TV in their moderately sized living room in a condo.
 But you can go even bigger because as you can see, there’s still space.

 TV Size for Larger Sized Rooms

 Have a big living room?
 Get a 65-inch TV.
 If you have a large living room and your viewing distance is going to be around 8 feet you should get ideally get a 65 inch TV or bigger.

 The 65-inch TV is a sweet spot in the TV market right now.
 You might have noticed in your TV search that TV prices move up as the sizes become bigger.
 Current TV pricing up to 65 inches still adhere to the general trend of slightly more money asked for a slightly larger TV.